 Related Videos: Binge Watch: Ruger Range Drills Season 2 – All Episodes

 Having the right bag for a long day on the range can make a real difference.
-There are no sherpas on most ranges, and have the right bag that’s easy to carry will make humping all that ammo from your car to the classroom to the range and back a lot easier.
+There are no sherpas on most ranges, and having the right bag that’s easy to carry will make humping all that ammo from your car to the classroom to the range and back a lot easier.
 Headed out for a match?
 You’re going to be switching bays a lot, and the right bag will make that much easier on you.

 Having a good sleeve or case is required on most ranges, and can make long guns much easier to transfer from place to place.
 At an indoor range, you want to make sure you leave your gun in the case until it is safely in the booth and pointed downrange.
 Most matches will have a safe table where you can uncase and then holster your handgun.
-At outdoor ranges, you want to make sure you leave your gun cased until you on the range and the range is clear.
+At outdoor ranges, you want to make sure you leave your gun cased until you are on the range and the range is clear.

-Good eye and ear protection is an absolute must-have.
+Good eye and ear protection are an absolute must-have.
 Not only is flying brass dangerous but shooting steel can result in shrapnel pieces that, while doing minimal damage when it hits the skin, can seriously hurt your eyes.

 Protecting your ears is incredibly important, especially when you’re shooting loud guns, at an indoor range, or for an extended period of time.
 When you’re shooting loud guns a lot or you’re at the indoor range, it’s a good idea to use both earplugs and over-the-ear protection.
 Doubling up this way will make the experience not only more pleasant but could save your hearing in the long run.